Dog Yoga aka Doga: why you should do yoga with your dog

 If your dog feels comfortable and he is willing to be lifted into a yoga pose, why not?
 Let this happen.
 But the conditions have to be right!
 According to Mahny, you should not involve your dog in stretching exercises.
 Make sure you have consulted a vet before thinking about involving your dog in some “doga” exercises.

-Yoga with your dog helps you stay healthy
+Dog yoga helps you stay healthy

 - Decreases dog’s anxiety